SheffieldML/GPmat/matlab/readme.txt

 Version 0.162
 -------------

-Added the rational quadratic kernel and the Matern kernel with nu = 3/2 and nu = 5/2.
+Added the Gibbs's non-stationary kernel, the rational quadratic kernel and the Matern kernel with nu = 3/2 and nu = 5/2.

 Version 0.161
 -------------